Strictly Come Dancing 2020 line-up: Confirmed celebrity contestants

 The names are coming in thick and fast.

-The UK has been gripped by Strictly Come Dancing fever once again as the line-up trickles out.
+We almost have all our names for this year’s Strictly Come Dancing – and the line-up is already a cracker.

-Eight names have been confirmed for the Strictly Come Dancing line-up so far, and there’s still more to come.
+From Bill Bailey to Caroline Quentin to the return of Jamie Laing, this year’s batch of celebrities really do have it all.

-While we’re going to have fewer names competing this year, that doesn’t mean the quality has been compromised at all – in fact, Rylan Clark-Neal exclusively told RadioTimes.com it’s still going to be the Strictly we know and love.
+Although the list isn’t as long as previous years, the quality certainly hasn’t been compromised at all – in fact, It Takes Two host Rylan Clark-Neal exclusively told RadioTimes.com it’s still going to be the same old Strictly.

-Ahead of Strictly’s start date in October, there’s bound to be more surprises in the future.
+There’s still some more names to be confirmed before Strictly’s start date in October, so we’ll keep you up to date with the latest news.

 CONFIRMED